DISHDevEx/napp/napp/README-logs.md

 kubectl port-forward --namespace <cluster_namespace> service/loki-stack-grafana 3000:80
 ```
     12.2 Go to localhost:3000 in your browser.
-    12.3 Next add the data source- use the ip address of "prometheus-kube-prometheus-prometheus" in the HTTP URL: "http://<IP ADDRESS of prometheus server>:9090"
+    12.3 Next add the data source- use the pod ip address of "prometheus-kube-prometheus-prometheus" in the HTTP URL: "http://<IP ADDRESS of prometheus server>:9090"
     12.4 Save and test.
 It should give a success message.
+    12.5 Create a networking dashboard with prometheus:

+        - Could utilize grafana dashboard Kubernetes / Networking / Pod: ID 12661

 13. How to read these blocks in S3: